 View detailed information about the Wisconsin BBA Program major in real estate.

 Risk management majors learn to identify, analyze, and manage risks that are inherent to the operation of any organization, gaining skills in analytics and critical thinking that apply to a broad array of positions across industries and organizations.

 BBA students recently worked with United Airlines to create a useful data management tool after the company introduced a new claims tracking system.
 Students interacted with United’s risk management team, as well as its brokers and insurers.

-#4 in the U.S. among undergraduate insurance programs
+#3 in the U.S. (#2 among public universities) for undergraduate insurance programs

 Financial Analyst, Associate Underwriter, Internal Audit Analyst

 CUNA Mutual Group, American Family Insurance, General Electric, Swiss Re, Liberty Mutual Insurance